TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 :::

 The leapfrog scheme is an example of a <u>multi-step method</u>, namely, a two-step scheme.
+This has a disadvantage that it requires *two* starting values while the wave equation provides only *one* initial condition.

-Furthermore, the leapfrog scheme is stable (here shown without proof) if
+Finally, the leapfrog scheme is stable (here shown without proof) if

 $$
   |\sigma| = \frac{|u|\,\Delta t}{\Delta x} \leq 1